Federal courthouse facade

 For Individuals & Families

-These resources are intended to help individuals and their loved ones understand the federal custody process, including designation, surrender preparation, sentence calculations, and what to expect during the all stages of federal prison.
+These resources are intended to help individuals and their loved ones understand the federal custody process, including designation, surrender preparation, sentence calculations, and what to expect during all stages of federal prison.

 Advisory sessions and resources are educational in nature and do not involve legal advice, sentencing advocacy, mitigation services, or communication with the court.